 Darren Nickels, retail technology operations director at Henderson Technology, says: “Our retailers’ sell-through rate is 87% on average – that has gone up by nearly 18% since introducing Gander without really any other in-store processes changing.

-“We’re selling food on – not wasting it – and not paying for stock to be taken away,” he says.
+“We’re selling food on – not wasting it, and not paying for stock to be taken away,” he says.
 “There are multiple benefits helping the bottom line.

 “Customers value it, especially in these challenging economic times when they are looking for more cost-effective ways of feeding themselves.”

 Elsewhere, tech company Winnow develops artificial intelligence tools to help chefs in large commercial kitchens – including Ikea’s – cut their food waste.
-Throw No More – established in Norway – is another business helping redistribute surplus food from retail, highlighting a fertile landscape for food waste prevention technology.
+Throw No More – established in Norway – is another business helping to redistribute surplus food from retail, highlighting a fertile landscape for food waste prevention technology.

-“Reducing food waste is imperative, and the scale of the problem is mind bogglingly enormous, therefore by definition it is going to require a mosaic of solutions,” she says.
+“Reducing food waste is imperative, and the scale of the problem is mind bogglingly enormous.
+Therefore, by definition, it is going to require a mosaic of solutions,” she says.